Q. Where can I find reliable data on mass shootings in the United States?

 ICPSR: Inter-University Consortium for Political and Social Science Research This link opens in a new window .
 Search for mass shootings in this resource which includes both publicly available and non-publicly available datasets on public policy and social science research.
 NOTE: Access to datasets requires a free user-specific login.
 To log in using your existing account or to create a new account, click on "MyData Login/Create Account" from the ICPSR page.
 To download data from ICPSR, please refer to this Subject Guide.

-K-12 School Shooting Database : Compiled by the Naval Postgraduate School’s Center for Homeland Defense and Security (CHDS), the K-12 School Shooting Database research project is a widely inclusive database that documents instances when a gun is brandished, is fired, or a bullet hits school property for any reason, regardless of the number of victims, time, day of the week.
+K-12 School Shooting Database : Downloadable data.
+Compiled by the Naval Postgraduate School’s Center for Homeland Defense and Security (CHDS), the K-12 School Shooting Database research project is a widely inclusive database that documents instances when a gun is brandished, is fired, or a bullet hits school property for any reason, regardless of the number of victims, time, day of the week.

 Mother Jones US Mass Shootings, 1982-present: Data From Mother Jones’ Investigation database originally covered cases from 1982-2012 and has since been updated and expanded numerous times.
 For analysis and context on this data—including how they built the database, and a change to the baseline for victim fatalities with cases dating from January 2013—see our Guide to Mass Shootings in America, which includes an interactive map documenting all of the cases.